groupdocs-watermark-cloud/docs/content/watermark/getting-started/features-overview.md

 # Security and Authentication #

 The GroupDocs.Watermark Cloud API is secured and requires authentication.

-Two keys AppSID and AppKey are required for Authentication which can be created at the [Dashboard](http://dashboard.groupdocs.cloud/).
-Check [Authenticating API Requests](https://docs.groupdocs.cloud/display/gdtotalcloud/Authenticating+API+Requests) article for complete example.
+Developers can [generate]({{< ref "total/getting-started/ui-topics/creating-and-managing-application.md" >}}) a new application with an unique Client Id and Client Secret combination after [registering]({{< ref "total/getting-started/ui-topics/creating-and-managing-account.md" >}}) to our [dashboard](https://dashboard.groupdocs.cloud).
+Authenticated requests require a Bearer authorization header with a JWT Token obtained by using the previously specified Cliend Id + Client Secret credentials.

+You can check complete details about authenticating your calls to our API [here]({{< ref "total/getting-started/overview-rest-api/authenticating-api-requests.md" >}}).

 # SDKs #